 After this we got involved in St Georges Crypt and Child Line, with the help of many other volunteers we had the immense privilege of meeting some wonderful people.
 People who really have it hard – we don’t have it hard, we think we do.
 If you ever get the chance to help anyone homeless – please do.
 They are generally suffering from mental health; they are not the drug infused alcoholics you might think they are – everyone I have met have been inspirational and a joy to talk to.

-This year with the fantastic help of Bar 166 in Horsforth, we are helping host a golf charity day to raise money for St Georges Crypt.
+Recently with the fantastic help of Bar 166 in Horsforth, we are helping host a golf charity day to raise money for St Georges Crypt.
 If you’re interested in playing please get in touch.